 – Remember to land gently while slamming the ropes on the ground.

-Quick & Effective 10-Minute Workouts You Can Do At Home!
+Easy To Do 10-Minute Workouts You Can Try At Home!

-Yoga For Weight Loss: Breathing Exercises That’ll Help You Boost Your Metabolism
+Yoga For Weight Loss: Boost Your Metabolism With These Breathing Exercises

 – Follow the first step as you did for rope slams.